LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

     #define st_ctime st_ctim.tv_sec
 };
 ```
-All of this information is also available in a readable format with `ls -l`.
+All of this information is also available in a readable format with `ls -l` or with stat functions in C.
+The struct reveals most information about a file, but it does not show all metadata.

-If you notice though, there is no member for the name of the file.
+As you may have noticed there is no name or information about where on disk the inode is stored.

-As far as the kernel is concerned, it does not need the name because the inode uniquely defines the file.
-Humans on the other hand, need to have the name of the file, so this would mean there is some translation between the name to the inode.
-Directories, are what handle this translation.
+For the name portion, that is handled by directories.
 Logically, directories are a list of entries (dentries) that map the file name to its inode.
+The directory itself is also assigned an inode which is what allows for traversal through the file system.
-It acts like a dictionary where the key is the file name and the value is the inode.
+As far as the kernel is concerned, it does not need the exact name because the inode uniquely defines the file.
-The directory entry is defined in dirent.h and its struct looks like this.
+A singular directory entry is defined in dirent.h and its struct looks like this.
 ```
 struct dirent {
     ino_t          d_ino;       /* Inode number */